DFHack/dfhack/docs/dev/Lua API.rst

 input is passed directly to the first underlying non-ZScreen.

-All this behavior is implemented in ``ZScreen:onInput()``, which subclasses should *not* override.
+All this behavior is implemented in ``ZScreen:onInput()``, which subclasses **must not override**.
 Instead, ZScreen subclasses should delegate all input processing to subviews.
 Consider using a `Window class`_ widget as your top level input processor.